 Dogs need a comfortable place to sleep or somewhere that they can get away to if they want some quiet time.
 You could provide them with a dog bed, crate or specific place suitable for them within your home.
 Introduce them to their sleeping place slowly and allow them to get used to this and feel comfortable.
 Having their own space where they can go at any time of the day or if they need alone time allows them to feel safe and secure.

 All dogs need exercise and time outside.
 It is important that you make this a part of your daily routine as it keeps your dog healthy and builds trust between you both.
 The level of exercise they need per day will vary by breed and age.
-If you or your dog are injured or unable to walk long distances, take a look at our other methods of exercising a dog here.

 All dogs need occasional grooming and if they have been abused or neglected they may need a lot more attention when it comes to grooming.
 It can start with a good bath and a haircut, however, if they are wary of other people it would be a good idea not to take them to a professional groomer straight away.
 It is better to start grooming and bathing them within your own home and a few steps to follow are: